Your AI Model scores 95% on your eval set. You ship it but within 48 hours, users are complaining about its consistency. Sounds familiar!

 Makes outputs reproducible for testing and evaluation

-Ensures consistent benchmarking
+Ensures consistent benchmarking across iterations

 Lower temperature / reduce sampling randomness